ezsystems/commerce-documentation/docs/developer_manual/integrate_erp_systems/erp_communication/erp_components/erp_component_messages/erp_message_select_customer.md

 #  ERP Message: SelectCustomer

 Fetches customer information, like all types of addresses etc., from the ERP system.
+It will be stored in the session afterwards to avoid duplicates calls to the ERP.

 ## Request XML